bavix/laravel-wallet/docs/refresh.md

-# To recalculate the balance
+# To refresh the balance

 There are situations when you create a lot of unconfirmed operations, and then abruptly confirm everything.
 In this case, the user's balance will not change.
-You must be forced to recalculate the balance.
+You must be forced to refresh the balance.

 ---